 Do you have a passion or idea that you keep thinking about?
-Blogging can help you learn and grow your thought leadership as well as build a brand around your idea.
-When you’re writing, you’re learning and sharing a story about it.
+Blogging can help you learn and grow your thought leadership and build a brand around your idea.
+You're learning and sharing a story about it when you're writing.
 You might have the following questions:

 Can anyone start a blog?